taijeronv/taijeronv_info/content/home/skills.md

 icon = "chess"
 icon_pack = "fas"
 name = "Simulations and Gaming" description = """ Deliver effective instruction using computer-based games and simulations.
 I have created content, designed exercises, configured software, and taught in a classroom.
 I bring a number of complete skills to the team. """

 [[feature]]
 icon = "running"
 icon_pack = "fas"
 name = " Training "
 description = """Train individuals or teams, or design programs of instruction.
 My experience is both in the classroom and the field. """

 [[feature]]
 icon = "laptop"
 icon_pack = "fas"
 name = " Technology "
 description = """ Operate comfortably in Linux or Windows.
-I can put wire a network, configure hardware and software to work together or configure programs.
+I can wire a network, configure hardware and software to work together, or configure programs.
 I can even create a website like this one.
 I have a complete inventory of tech skills."""

 [[feature]]
 icon = "laptop"
 icon_pack = "fas"
 name = " Soft Skills "
-description = """I have great interpersonal skills.
-I know how to work within a team, am tactful at all times, and respectful.
-Professionalism in all situations."""
+description = """Effecive communications, work well on a team, efficient problem solver.
+I represent myself in the most professional way under any circumstances."""

 [[feature]]
 icon = "pen"
 icon_pack = "fas"
 name = " Writing and Public Speaking "
-description = """I have proven my ability to write effectively.
-Creating scenario documentation, instructor guides, and writing program requirements."""
+description = """Write scenario documentation, instructors guides, software requirements, and reports.
+I can also conduct briefings or demonstrations, I have no problem speaking in front of an audience."""

 +++